DoomTay/videojs-vast-vpaid-waterfall/README.md

 ### debug
 Prints debug messages.
 Defaults to `false`

+### skipDelay
+Overrides any skip delay defined in the ad.
+Will cause a "skip" button to appear after `n` seconds

 ### flashWrapperPath
 Points to the file that will serve as the wrapper for VPAID Flash ads.
 Defaults to `/VPAIDFlash.swf`